MartinCrhonek/rfmsegment/README.md

-# RFM segment analysis
+# RFM segment analysis and customer behaviour
-rfm analysis in python
+##About the Project